Looking to scale your MSP network monitoring business this year?

 These tactics accomplish a few key things: first, they have a “wow factor” that catches prospects’ attention.
 Secondly, they provide a jumping-off point for productive conversations about security that ultimately drive revenue for your MSP.

-Referrals from existing clients are the top source of new business for MSPs, according to Datto’s State of the MSP survey.
+Referrals from existing clients are the top source for how to grow an MSP, according to Datto’s State of the MSP survey.
 If you’ve set your sights on growth, you can’t afford to just sit back and wait for them to happen.

 There are lots of ways to encourage client referrals, but the bottom line is that you have to ask.
 And asking for referrals can be awkward.

-Michael DePalma offered up a strategy from his early career selling life insurance: Go into every meeting with a list of five connections that you’d like to be introduced to.
+Michael DePalma offered up a strategy for your MSP business plan gleaned from his early career selling life insurance: Go into every meeting with a list of five connections that you’d like to be introduced to.
 To come up with this list, use LinkedIn to research your existing clients’ networks and strategically identify five people whose businesses fit your ideal client profile.

 Here’s why this works: It’s easier for clients to agree to a specific request to introduce you to one of their connections, rather than a general request to refer you to others.
 An added benefit is that you can increase the referrals you want, helping you close more of the right kind of business.